techpubswriter/docs/developer-guides/quick-start/README.md

 I20181122-12:33:53.287(0)? ➔ +-----------------------------------------------+
 ```

-This means that a Rocket.Chat server is running from your computer.
+This means that a Rocket.Chat server is running from your Computer.
 To access the server, navigate to

 `http://localhost:3000`